neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 - Add the prop `onClick` to the function declaration of this component
 - Pass the prop to the `button` tag like this: `onClick={onClick}`

-Great, the buttons can be clicked now 🚀
+Great, the buttons can be clicked now! 🚀

 ### Expose events when the filter buttons are clicked